How to Withdraw Money on Robinhood

 Is there a fee for transferring funds to another brokerage?

-Robinhood charges a $100 fee for transferring funds from your Robinhood account to another brokerage (like Public).
+Robinhood charges a $100 fee for transferring funds from your Robinhood account (via ACATS) to another brokerage (like Public).

-If you don't want to pay this fee, you could sell all of your positions and transfer the money to your bank after the settlement period passes.
+If you don't want to pay this fee, you could sell all of your positions, wait for the funds to sell, then transfer the money to your bank.
 You could then deposit the money into your new brokerage account.

 However, using this method will have tax implications from closing existing positions.
 If you have more than $500 in gains, you're probably better off making a transfer.